AdobeDocs/campaign-standard.en/help/administration/using/aep-about-data-connector.md

 snippet: y
 ---

-# About Data Mapping {#about-data-mapping}
+# About Adobe Experience Platform Data Connector {#about-aep-data-connector}

 >[!IMPORTANT]
 >
->Campaign Standard Data service is currently in beta, which may be subject to frequent updates without notice.
+>Adobe Experience Platform Data Connector is currently in beta, which may be subject to frequent updates without notice.
 Customers are required to be hosted on Azure (currently in beta for North America only) to access these capabilities.
 Please reach out to Adobe Customer Care if you would like access.

-Adobe Campaign Standard is available on Adobe Experience Platform - Data Mapping for all customers with an access to Adobe Experience Platform.
-The Data Mapping features help existing customers to make their data available on Adobe Experience Platform by mapping XTK data (data ingested in Campaign) to Experience Data Model (XDM) data on Adobe Experience Platform.
+Adobe Experience Platform Data Connector helps existing customers to make their data available on Adobe Experience Platform by mapping XTK data (data ingested in Campaign) to Experience Data Model (XDM) data on Adobe Experience Platform.

+Note that the connector is **uni-directional** and sends the data from Adobe Campaign Standard to Adobe Experience Platform.
+The data are never sent from the Adobe Experience Platform to Adobe Campaign Standard.

-The mapping feature is intended for data engineers who understand Adobe Campaign Standard custom resources and have an understanding of how customer's overall data schema should be inside Adobe Experience Platform.
+Adobe Experience Platform Data Connector is intended for **data engineers** who understand Adobe Campaign Standard custom resources and have an understanding of how customer's overall data schema should be inside Adobe Experience Platform.

 The following sections describe the key-steps to perform a data mapping between Campaign Standard and Adobe Experience Platform.
 This starts with the creation of an XDM schema and a dataset.

 >[!NOTE]
->Once data mapping is configured and data is successfullly ingested into Adobe Experience Platform, you need to enable the dataset so that the data is included in the Real-time Customer Profile.
+>Once Adobe Experience Platform Data Connector is configured and data is successfullly ingested into Adobe Experience Platform, you need to enable the dataset so that the data is included in the Real-time Customer Profile.
 >
 >This can be performed either through the APIs or the Adobe Experience Platform interface.
 For more information, refer to the dedicated documentations:
 >